liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

-For multi-server production environments, the choice of running a managed domain versus standalone servers comes down to whether you want to use the centralized management capabilites a managed domain provides.
+For multi-server production environments, the choice of running a managed domain versus standalone servers comes down to whether you want to use the centralized management capabilities a managed domain provides.
 Running a standalone server is better suited for most development scenarios.
-Any indiviual server configuration that can be achieved in a managed domain can also be achieved in a standalone server.
+Any individual server configuration that can be achieved in a managed domain can also be achieved in a standalone server.
 Even if the application being developed will eventually run in production on a managed domain installation, most development can be done using a standalone server.
 Therefore, the best practice when running Liferay on JBoss 7.1 is to use standalone mode.

 <!-- An excellent document on JBoss' 7.1 domain mode (written by Igor Spasic)
 can be found here: